will-s-205/analytics/README.md

 ## Goal
 App created as a part of efforts to learn and practice React, JS, Analytics
 ## Learned and practiced
-* Building apps with React and JavaScript
+* Building apps with React and React Hooks
 * Building responsive layout
 * Passing props to components
+* Using Fetch API